-The Authority's Responsibilities
+The Council's Responsibilities

-The Authority is required to make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
-For 2006/07, in this Authority, that officer was the Corporate Director (Finance & External Services).
-With effect from 1 June 2006, the responsible officer is the Head of Finance, Audit and Performance Management.
+The Council is required to make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
+With effect from 1 June 2006, the responsible officer was the Head of Finance, Audit and Performance Management.

-The Authority is also required to manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets.
+The Council is also required to manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets.
 It is also required to approve and publish a Statement of Accounts.